DarrenOfficial/dpaste/docs/integration.rst

 Integrate dpaste into an existing project
 =========================================

-Dpaste needs at least Django 1.11+ and is tested on Python 2.7 as well as Python 3.3.

 Install the latest dpaste release in your environment.
 This will install all necessary dependencies of dpaste as well::